electron/electron/docs/tutorial/repl.md

   electron --interactive
   ```

-Note: This only creates a REPL for the main process.
+This only creates a REPL for the main process.
 You can use the Console
 tab of the Dev Tools to get a REPL for the renderer processes.

+Note: REPL is not available on Windows.

 More info here: https://github.com/nodejs/node/blob/master/doc/api/repl.md